f15gdsy/gallery.js/README.md

 A small, high-performance, and minimal-dependence library for creating image infinite-scrolling animations.

 Compared to [film.js](https://f15gdsy.github.io/film.js/), gallery.js:
-  - is faster, as it uses native css animation, and no math calculation on every frame
+  - is faster, as it creates the images combination once, and it uses native css animation, so no math calculation on every frame
-  - responsive by default, as it behaves like a background image
+  - is responsive by default, as it behaves like a background image
   - works horizonally and vertically
   - ONLY works with images